midzer/beerbase/content/breweries/midnight-sun-brewing-co/old-whiskers.md

 ---
 This is our perennial summer seasonal beer, first brewed in Summer 1995 when we opened.

-Affectionately called Spunky and Chunky"
+Affectionately called \Spunky and Chunky\"